COVID19 Revealed the Dismal State of Arizona’s Healthcare System

 I am proud to have played an integral role in the passage of both of these landmark bipartisan health efforts.
 I hope we can work together to pass future legislation that can help a broad range of people.

-Here are a few of health-related one-minute updates from my office at the Capitol.
+Here are some of health-related one-minute updates from my office at the Capitol.